PoliticalGraveyard.com

 Dittmar, Charles M. — of Rochester, Monroe County, N.Y.
 Democrat.
 Candidate for New York state assembly from Monroe County 3rd District, 1922.
 Burial location unknown.

-Dittmar, Ray — Libertarian.
-Candidate for U.S. Representative from Texas 29th District, 2000.
-Still living as of 2000.
+Dittmar, Ray E. — Libertarian.
+Candidate for Texas state house of representatives, 1992 (138th District), 2006 (148th District); candidate for U.S. Representative from Texas 29th District, 2000.
+Still living as of 2006.

 Dittmar, Robert L. (b.
 1931) — of Ravenswood, Jackson County, W.Va.
 Born in Fayette County, W.Va., December 18, 1931.
-Son of Louis Dittmar and Ruby Dittmar.
 Democrat.
-Member of West Virginia state senate 4th District, 1989-.
+Mayor of Ravenswood, W.Va., 1981-83; member of West Virginia state senate 4th District, 1989-.
 Methodist.
 Member, Freemasons; Shriners; Veterans of Foreign Wars; American Legion; National Rifle Association; Fraternal Order of Police; Lions.
 Still living as of 1997.

-DITTMEIER (Soundex D356) — See also DETTMER, DITHMAR, DITMER, DITTEMORE, DITTMAN, DITTMANN, DITTMAR, DITTMER, DITTMYER, HEITMEIER, KATTMEIERER, MEIER, OTTMER, SCHNATMEIER, WITTMER, WITTMEYER.
+DITTMEIER (Soundex D356) — See also ALTMEIER, DETTMER, DITHMAR, DITMER, DITTEMORE, DITTMAN, DITTMANN, DITTMAR, DITTMER, DITTMYER, HEITMEIER, KATTMEIERER, MEIER, OTTMER, SCHNATMEIER, WITTMER, WITTMEYER.

 Dittmeier, Thomas E. — U.S. Attorney for the Eastern District of Missouri, 1981-90.
 Still living as of 1990.